-2.6.4 The attained EEDI shall be calculated according to the formula specified in the 2018 Guidelines on the Method of Calculation of the attained EEDI for New Ships specified in IMO resolution MEPC.308(73).

-2.6.5 The attained EEDI for ship types given in Table 2.6.5 shall be equal or less than the required EEDI:

-Attained EEDI $\leq$ Required EEDI = $(1 - X/100) \times$ Reference line value.
+- 2.6.4 The attained EEDI shall be calculated according to the formula specified in the 2018 Guidelines on the Method of Calculation of the Attained Energy Efficiency Design Index (EEDI) for New Ships given in IMO resolution MEPC.308(73), as amended by IMO resolution MEPC.322(74). - 2.6.5 The attained EEDI for ship types given in Table 2.6.5 shall be equal or less than the required EEDI: Attained EEDI \leq Required EEDI = $(1 X/100) \times$ Reference line value.

-Required EEDI shall be multiplication of the reference line value for specific ship type and factor (1 - X/100), where the reduction factor X is considered corresponding to the ship type and size, and four time phases (refer to Table 2.6.5).
+Required EEDI shall be multiplication of the reference line value for specific ship type and factor (1-X/100), where the reduction factor X is considered corresponding to the ship type and size, and four time phases (refer to Table 2.6.5).

-2.6.6 In order to choose the reduction factor X specified in Table 2.6.5 for a specific new ship depending on the date of the building contract conclusion or, in its absence, the date of keel laying and delivery date, the following shall be applied:

-2.6.6.1 The reduction factor X of phase 0 shall be applied to the following new ships:

-.1 for which the building contract is placed in phase 0, and the delivery is before 1 January 2019; or .2 the building contract is placed before phase 0, and the delivery is on or after 1 July 2015 but before 1 January 2019; or in the absence of a building contract,
+- 2.6.6 In order to choose the reduction factor X specified in Table 2.6.5 for a specific new ship depending on the date of the building contract conclusion or, in its absence, the date of keel laying and delivery date, the following shall be applied: - 2.6.6.1 The reduction factor X of phase 0 shall be applied to the following new ships: - .1 for which the building contract is placed in phase 0, and the delivery is before 1 January 2019; or - .2 the building contract is placed before phase 0, and the delivery is on or after 1 July 2015 but before 1 January 2019; or in the absence of a building contract,